Spiritual Exercises: Modern applications

 The Spiritual Exercises of Ignatius of Loyola are considered a classic work of spiritual literature.
-Many Jesuits are ready to direct the general public in retreats based on the Exercises.

 Since the 1980s there has been a growing interest in the Spiritual Exercises among people from other Christian traditions.
 The Exercises are also popular among lay people both in the Catholic Church and in other denominations, and lay organizations like the Christian life community place the Exercises at the center of their spirituality.
 The Exercises are seen variously as an occasion for a change of life and as a school of contemplative prayer.

 The most common way for laypersons to go through the Exercises now is a "retreat in daily life", which involves a five- to seven-month programme of daily prayer and meetings with a spiritual director.
 Also called the "19th annotation exercises" based on a remark of St. Ignatius in the 19th "introductory observation" in his book, the retreat in daily life does not require an extended stay in a retreat house and the learned methods of discernment can be tried out on day-to-day experiences over time.

 Also, some break the 30 days into two or three sections over a two-year period.
 Most retreat centers offer shorter retreats with some of the elements of the Spiritual Exercises.
 Retreats have been developed for specific groups of people, such as those who are married or engaged.
 Self-guided forms of the Exercises are also available, including online programs.